rock-solid/wordpress-progressive-web-apps/readme.txt

 * Babel
 * Jest & Sinon for unit tests

-The MOSAIC mobile app theme (available for FREE) is built with React JS.
-Most of the premium mobile app themes available at [PWAThemes.com/progressive-web-app-themes.html](https://pwathemes.com/progressive-web-app-themes.html) are built using Angular/Ionic 1 or React.
-Each mobile app theme comes with a "production" version, which in essence is the bundled/packaged/minified collection of all the necessary JS and CSS files for the PWA to run correctly.
+The MOSAIC PWA (available for FREE) is built with React JS.
+Most of the premium mobile progressive web apps available at [PWAThemes.com/progressive-web-app-themes.html](https://pwathemes.com/progressive-web-app-themes.html) are built using Angular/Ionic 1 or React.
+Each PWA comes with a "production" version, which in essence is the bundled/packaged/minified collection of all the necessary JS and CSS files for the PWA to run correctly.

-Each of our mobile app themes are tested with Karma, Jasmine and Protractor (Angular) or Jest (React).
+Each of our progressive web apps are tested with Karma, Jasmine and Protractor (Angular) or Jest (React).
 We have an average of 70-80% code coverage and we're working on improving this rate.
 While we do our best to catch any bugs out there, we are aware that some of them might escape us.
 Please reach out if you happen to come across a nasty one 😊.

-The FREE mobile app theme MOSAIC available in the WordPress Progressive Web Apps plugin is the window-display of themes.
+The FREE PWA MOSAIC available in the WordPress Progressive Web Apps plugin is the window-display of themes.
 You can instantly see several categories and choose which ones are of interest and focus on those.
 Depending on the number of displayed categories, the boxes will resize to fit all available space.
 It's great for publishers that have posts spanning several categories and need a way to visually structure their content.

 It comes with support for: